 4. Focus on the Positive

 Always preparing for the worst-case scenario can lead to a negative outlook on life.
 It can cause unnecessary stress and anxiety.
-Practice shifting your focus toward positive aspects of situations and challenges.
+Practice shifting your focus toward the positive aspects of situations and challenges.
 This will help you maintain a more optimistic outlook and reduce excessive worrying, leading to a more fulfilling life.

 5. Question your Self-Fulfilling Prophecies